-2015 financial and business highlights included:
+2016 business and financial highlights included:

-- The maintenance of an environment and culture in which our investment professionals continued to deliver strong investment performance.
-At year-end, the 5-year average annual returns of 8 of our 12 investment strategies with 5-year track records exceeded the returns of the applicable benchmark.
-Six of those strategies beat their benchmark on average by over 450 basis points per year during the 5-year period.
-Our Global Opportunities and Global Equity strategies, both of which are open to new clients and investors and have realizable capacity, beat their benchmarks by over 600 and 550 basis points, respectively, over the 5-year period. - The hiring and on-boarding of our seventh investment team, the Developing World team, and the successful launch of the team's first strategy, the Artisan Developing World strategy.
-The Developing World strategy is consistent with our high value added philosophy and reflects our goal of launching new strategies with high degrees of freedom that are not easily replicated with passive products. - The successful first full-year for the Artisan High Income strategy, the firm's first credit strategy.
-At year-end, the strategy had assets under management of \$988.9 million. - The further expansion of our global distribution efforts, including opening new offices in Australia and Canada.
-At year-end, \$14.2 billion of our total assets under management were from clients domiciled outside the U.S. - Executing our variable expense financial model in order to deliver a strong adjusted operating margin of 40.3%.
-Our 2015 revenues of \$805.5 million and adjusted operating income of \$324.5 million are the second highest annual revenues and income in the firm's history, behind only 2014.
-We also continued to distribute over 100% of our adjusted earnings to our investors. - The successful completion of our March 2015 follow-on offering and the continued evolution of our capital structure. - Maintaining and enhancing relationships and communication with clients, employees, investors and potential new investment talent.
+- The maintenance of an environment and culture that supports our investment professionals continued effort to deliver strong investment performance.
+At year-end, the 10-year average annual returns of each of our 8 investment strategies with a 10-year track record exceeded the returns of its applicable benchmark.
+Our Global Opportunities and Global Equity strategies, both of which are open to new clients and investors and have realizable capacity, beat their benchmarks by over 500 and 300 basis points, respectively, over the trailing 5-year period.
+Our two newest strategies, High Income and Developing World, continued to perform well and gather assets. - The hiring and on-boarding of our eighth investment team, the Thematic team, which we expect will eventually manage multiple strategies.
+These strategies will be consistent with our high value added philosophy and reflect our goal of launching new strategies with high degrees of freedom that are not easily replicated with passive products. - During the year, four of our seven investment teams experienced net client cash inflows.
+The strategies managed by our U.S. Value team experienced total net outflows of \$3.6 billion during the year and our Global Equity team's Non-U.S. Growth strategy had net outflows of \$3.8 billion during the year. - outflows of \$3.6 billion during the year, and our Global Equity team's Non-U.S. Growth strategy had net outflows of \$3.8 billion during the year.

+In January 2017, the Global Value team was recognized again with their sixth nomination for Morningstar International-Stock Fund Manager of the Year in the U.S. - We continued to increase the geographic diversification of our business.
+At year-end, \$18 billion, or 18%, of our total assets under management were from clients domiciled outside the U.S. - We declared and distributed dividends of \$2.80 per share of Class A common stock during 2016, which represents all of our adjusted earnings and non-cash expenses. - Maintaining and enhancing relationships and communication with clients, investors, employees and potential new investment talent.